oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 The docker images refered to in the deployment yaml files are the pre-defined images we provided.

-If you did the Helidon and Docker labs and want to use your own images you create there you will have to expand this **Using your own images** and follow the steps it details.
+If you did the Helidon and Docker labs and want to use your own images you create there you will have to expand this **Using your own images** and follow the tasks it details.

 <details><summary><b>You want to use your images from the Helidon lab ?</b></summary>